As parents, nothing makes us more proud than seeing our children reach new heights. But let’s be honest—the struggle to motivate them is real!

 - You find yourself micromanaging your student to get things done.

 If any of this rings a bell, your student may need a motivation upgrade.

 Here’s the problem, though: Most middle schools and high schools aren’t designed to maximize student motivation.
 So, you might need to do a few new things to guide your student.
 The good news is, we’re here to give you a simple toolbox to light your student’s inner fire and get them back on track.

 At Education Empowerment Hub, we believe that you, the parent, have the most important and significant impact on your child’s education—and that you should get all the training, tools to succeed, and support you need to provide the best educational experience for your kids.

 In this post, we’ll debunk some common misconceptions about motivating middle and high school students and dive deeper into the science of motivation.
 We’ll highlight one practice that has worked the best to help our students tap into their hidden sources of intrinsic motivation—the highest form of motivation anyone can have.
-We’ll also invite you to attend our upcoming webinar to learn more about additional methods you can use to keep your child motivated and engaged at school.
+The next two steps are detailed in a post focused on taking the lead in your family's education.
+We’ll also invite you to view a webinar recording to learn more about additional methods you can use to keep your child motivated and engaged at school.

 Motivation Basics: What Works & What Doesn’t

 Let’s start by breaking down some common misconceptions about motivating teens and tweens in online school:

 Misconception #1: External rewards and punishments keep students motivated